 - Two Reference Reports

-Admission officers comply with all TRB requirements as stated in the assessment summary.
+Admission officers comply with all TCB requirements as stated in the assessment summary.

 - Academics (minimum GPA of 65%)

 - Combined experiences (experience in the Canadian classroom highly recommended)

 - Two reference reports

 - The Teacher Updating Diploma Program’s ability to support specific secondary teachable subjects

 If the number of available places in the UBC teacher updating program program option is exceeded by the number of applicants, not every qualified applicant will be admitted.

 For information regarding tuition costs, consult the UBC Calendar.
 These costs do not show books and activity fees.
 Fees are calculated per credit costs.
 The teacher updating program diploma is 30 credits in length.

 When you apply to any of the Faculty of Education programs, you will need to demonstrate highly competent English written and oral language skills.
 An applicant must satisfy English language admission requirements established by the Faculty of Education.
 Where acceptable standards of both written and oral English are not demonstrated during the program, BEd or updating candidates will be required to improve before continuing with courses and before proceeding to the extended practicum.

 Applicants may be required to complete an acceptable English test before beginning the program if they have not completed all of their post-secondary studies at an institution in a country where English is the primary language of instruction.
 Original copies of assessment scores completed within two years of the application date must be provided as part of the application process.